ppker/knowledge-garden/🍀 Garden Tour/🧰 Library Guide/Tutorials/Commonly used shortcut keys and their functions in this library.md

 - cmd + t: call out the tab quick switcher panel
 	- New: Requires installation of [[Quick Switcher++]].
 The logic of this command is different from that of the cmd + o command in that this command opens the file in a new tab page.
 - cmd + alt + f: call out the full-text search panel of the entire library
-	- Replaced with the [[Cards/Omnisearch]] plugin, shortcut key cmd + option + f.
+	- Replaced with the [[Omnisearch]] plugin, shortcut key cmd + option + f.
 Except that Chinese phrases composed of whole sentences are not highlighted, and English double quotation marks " must be added, for example, search for `"whole sentences are not highlighted"`.
 In other aspects, it is better than the built-in search.
 - control + tab: [[Switch recent tabs]]
 	- New: Requires installation of [[Tab Switcher]] plugin and manual configuration of shortcut keys.
 After using this shortcut key, the sense of happiness is overwhelming. [[Arc Browser]] and [[Spaces/3-Resource/Software-Sorting/macos-software/VSCode]] both have this shortcut key, which greatly improves efficiency.
 Try it more and you will feel the benefits I said.
 	- It complements the [[Quick Switcher++]] plugin.